kstep/graphicsmagick/licenses/README.txt

   format.
 Its license may be found in the file "bzlib.txt".

 Cygwin API library
-  This library is used to support building ImageMagick under the Cygwin Unix emulation environment for Microsoft Windows.
+  This library is used to support building GraphicsMagick under the Cygwin Unix emulation environment for Microsoft Windows.
 The license for this library may be found in the file "cygwin.txt".

+dcraw
+  This utility is used to read RAW camera formats.
+The license for this utility may be found in the file "dcraw.txt".

 Digital Imaging Group Flashpix OpenSource Toolkit
   This toolkit is used to support the FlashPIX file format.
 The license for